 About The Project

-In October 2018 the South London Partnership boroughs were awarded £4million for a South London multi-purpose ‘Internet of Things’ platform project to help people live better, healthier lives and to generate economic growth.
+In October 2018, the South London Partnership boroughs were awarded £4 million for a South London multi-purpose ‘Internet of Things’ platform project to help people live better, healthier lives and to generate economic growth.
 This website provides an overview of the project (also called “The InnOvaTe Project”) and aims to keep various stakeholders updated on progress.
-This project is expected to formally commence in August 2019.

 City of London Corporation.